Graduation and Retention Rates

 Graduate Summary Data

-The following chart shows Northwood CPC overall scores (blue) compared with results for other institutions in the U.S. (red).
+The following chart shows Northwood CPC overall scores (blue bars) compared with results for other ACBSP in the U.S. (red line).

 Data shown earlier in conjunction with that for other assessment measures is evaluated at least annually to identify program enhancements that will improve student learning outcomes, as well as continuously improve the effectiveness of the assessment system as a whole.
 For example, assessment data is used when conducting Program Reviews, which are a formal and comprehensive process for ensuring the ongoing relevance and quality of our academic programs.